 Marijuana, including medical marijuana, is not permitted on campus at Western Michigan University.
 In Michigan, you must be 21 to possess marijuana.
 Learn more »

 Tobacco is not permitted on campus at Western Michigan University unless used in a personal vehicle.
 Per Western Michigan University policy: "The use of tobacco products is not permitted indoors or outdoors on any University property.
 Tobacco products are defined to include the following: cigarettes, electronic-cigarettes, cigars, bidis, snuff, snus, water pipes, pipes, hookahs, chew and any other non-combustible tobacco products."
 Learn more »

-Under Michigan law, smoking is prohibited in all indoor workplaces, including restaurants, hotels/motels, and bars.
+Under Michigan law, smoking is prohibited in all indoor workplaces, including, but not limited to, restaurants, hotels/motels, and bars.
 Learn more about Michigan's Smoke-Free Air Law.

 Per Western Michigan Policy: "To better ensure that minors at medical risk as a result of alcohol intoxication or individuals at medical risk of an overdose of any controlled substance, including a prescription drug, will receive prompt and appropriate medical attention, the State of Michigan provides for medical amnesty to remove perceived barriers to calling for or seeking help.”
 Learn more »

 By attending the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference, you agree to the following Code for Inclusion: